-Prior to the closing of this offering, our Board of Directors will have two standing committees: an Audit Committee and a Compensation Committee.
-Each of the Audit Committee and Compensation Committee will have a written charter, which will be available on our corporate website.
+Prior to the closing of this offering, our Board of Directors will have three standing committees: an Audit Committee, a Compensation Committee and a Nominating Committee.
+Each of the Audit Committee, Compensation Committee and Nominating Committee will have a written charter, which will be available on our corporate website.